chsu-SE-2022/beliakov-notes/Year 2/ОУК/Паспорта/ithkuil.md

 Translated - _‘Be careful, your fork is actually a fennec.’_

 # Syntax
 The default word order for Ithkuil is verb-initial, after which a formative with semantic focus is placed, and the semantic topic is placed in sentence-initial position.
-However, this rule doesn't apply to
+However, there are many specific rules depending on the kind of conversation
 # Morphology
 ## Basic morphology
 Every word in Ithkuil consists of these slots: